Interdimensional UFO hypothesis: Modern

+Theory

 Meade Layne and 'Ether Ships'

 On July 4, 1947, occultist Meade Layne claimed that flying discs were "etheric".
 Layne claimed to be in telepathic communication with "people in the saucers", arguing "it is possible for objects to pass from an etheric to a dense level of matter and will then appear to materialize.
 They then will return to an etheric conditions".
 Layne claimed that "These visitors are not excarnate humans but are human beings living in their own world.
 They come with good intent.
 They have some idea of experimenting with earth life."
 The prior year, it had been reported that Layne consulted a medium who relayed communications from a "space ship named Careeta" that came to Earth from 'an unidentified planet'.

 According to one scholar, Layne coined the term "interdimensional hypostasis" to describe the sightings.
 Layne is regarded as the earliest proponent of the interdimensional hypothesis.

 John Keel and 'Ultraterrestrials'

-Although the extraterrestrial hypothesis has remained predominant, by the 1970s, the interdimensional hypothesis began to be embraced by some UFO enthusiasts.
-Paranormal author and UFO enthusiast John Keel recalled:
+Keel created the term "ultraterrestrials" to describe UFO occupants he believed to be non-human entities which exist in a wavelength of energy which we cannot detect.

 In his 1970 book UFOs: Operation Trojan Horse, Keel argued that a non-human or spiritual intelligence source has staged whole events over a long period of time in order to propagate and reinforce certain erroneous belief systems.
 For example, monsters, ghosts and demons, the fairy faith in Middle Europe, vampire legends, mystery airships in 1897, mystery aeroplanes of the 1930s, mystery helicopters, anomalous creature sightings, poltergeist phenomena, balls of light, and UFOs; Keel conjectured that ultimately all of these anomalies are a cover for the real phenomenon.
-Keel used the term "ultraterrestrials" to describe UFO occupants he believed to be non-human entities capable of taking on whatever form they want.